-St Bede's currently hold the Quality in Careers Standard (2021-2024) and are committed to renewing this certification every three years.
-This process ensures a robust evaluation of our careers programme with an external assessor.
-We also complete the Compass self-evaluation tool once a term to monitor our progress towards the Gatsby Benchmarks.
+St Bede's complete the Compass self-evaluation tool once a term to monitor our progress towards the Gatsby Benchmarks.
 In addition, St Bede's sits on the Lincolnshire Hub and North Lincolnshire network for careers, and as such we have regular communication and support with professionals from the LEP and CEC.

-The careers programme is evaluated in a number of ways, including:
+The careers programme is evaluated in several ways, including:

-- Student feedback on their experience of the careers programme; this is done termly and at the end of Year 11 - ALS (Adolescent Lifestyle Survey) - Staff feedback from external events and providers - An annual parent survey - Quality assurance in the form of observations - Student destination information for Year 11 leavers, and three-year destination tracking
+- Student feedback on their experience of the careers programme; this is done termly and at the end of Year 11. - ALS (Adolescent Lifestyle Survey). - Staff feedback from external events and providers. - An annual parent surveys. - Quality assurance in the form of observations. - Student destination information for Year 11 leavers, and three-year destination tracking.